 What’s a natural treatment for postpartum depression?
-Postpartum depression may be the label given to you for pain, fatigue, vivid dreams waking you at night, nausea, anxiety, or symptoms mislabeled as depression.
-Are you taking medication because you were told you have “postpartum depression,” or to decrease your frequency of “panic attacks?”
+Postpartum depression may be the label they gave you for pain, fatigue, vivid dreams waking you up, nausea, or anxiety.
+However, these symptoms are mislabeled as depression.
+Are you taking medication because a doctor says you have “postpartum depression,” or to decrease your frequency of “panic attacks?”

 Postpartum depression: inappropriate diagnostic label